-Tutorial/Assignment submission: multiple submissions are allowed before the due date.
+Tutorial/Assignment submission: multiple submissions are allowed before the due date, and only the last one will be graded.
 You are expected to work on your assignments consistently once they are released and upload your progress on Brightspace periodically.
-As a result, the instructor does not grant exemptions for the assignments due to sudden sickness, or any technical problems such as problems regarding internet connectivity or computer hardware or software.
-No provision is made for missed tutorials/assignments, and no extra credit tutorials/assignments will be available.
+As a result, the instructor does not grant exemptions for the assignments due to sudden sickness, or any technical problems, such as problems regarding internet connectivity, computer hardware, or software.
+No provision is made for missed assignments, and no extra credit assignments will be available.
 Therefore, you are advised to:

-- periodically upload your progress (i.e., upload your progress whenever a change is made). - attempt to submit your final submission at least one hour in advance of the due date and time.
+- periodically upload your progress (i.e., upload your progress whenever a change is made), - attempt to submit your final submission at least one hour before the due date and time.

-For each assignment, you will be submitting one or more files that contain source code, and these files must be given the correct filename and provided in the specified format.
+For each assignment, you will submit one or more files that contain source code, and these files must be given the correct filename and provided in the specified format.
 Assignments that are incorrectly named or in the incorrect format will be penalized and may receive a zero (0) mark.

-If any of the source code files you submit does not run, it will receive a zero mark.
-Consequently, after you upload your submission to Brightspace you must re-download it immediately and ensure that:
+Two-factor process: if any of the source code files you submit does not run, it will receive a zero mark.
+Consequently, after you upload your submission to Brightspace, you must redownload it immediately and ensure that:

-- your submission is a "zip" file that is not corrupt (i.e., it can be opened properly). - each of your source code files can be run from an IDE or command line without error. - each of your source code files can be viewed in a text editor (for marking purposes). - your submission and each of your source code files follow the proper naming scheme.
+- your submission is a "zip" file that is not corrupt (i.e., it can be opened properly). - each of your source code files can be run from an IDE or command line without error. - each of your source code files can be viewed in IntelliJ (for marking purposes). - your submission and each of your source code files follow the proper naming scheme.